From A Wiki of Ice and Fire

 While Lord Commander Mormont is telling Tyrion Lannister about the conditions on the wall to gain his support, he mentions the ranging on which Will and Ser Waymar went missing.
 He laments giving the command to someone as inexperienced as Ser Waymar, calling himself a fool about it.
 He mentions that Gared had been longer at the wall than himself and that he would never have believed the man would turn.
 However, Lord Eddard Stark has sent him Gared's head.
 There has been no word on the other two men.
 Mormont has sent Benjen Stark to search for the men, and now Benjen has also disappeared.
 There is no one for the commander to send to search for Benjen.

 In the TV series adaptation the roles of Gared and Will are swapped.
-Gared is beheaded by an Other and Will flies south until he is captured and executed as a deserter.
+Gared is beheaded by an Other and Will flees south until he is captured and executed as a deserter.
 Will is played by Bronson Webb.
-See also Will on the Game of Thrones wiki.